kodcapsule/14-day-Terraform-Challenge-From-Beginner-to-Expert/Day-3 Variables and Outputs/Readme.md

     [CONFIG ...]
     }
 ```
-- 1. NAME: The `NAME` label after the variable keyword represents the variable's name, which must be unique among all variables in the same module.
+**- 1. NAME:** The `NAME` label after the variable keyword represents the variable's name, which must be unique among all variables in the same module.
 This name is used to assign a value to the variable from the outside the module  and to refer to the variable's value from within the module.
 The variable name must be  valid identifier except not  any of Terraforms keywords(source, version, providers etc)
-- 2. CONFIG: The body {} of the variable declaration can contain the configuarions of the variable which consist of the following A
+**- 2. CONFIG:** The body {} of the variable declaration can contain the configuarions of the variable which consist of the following A
  `Arguments`
    - default: A default value which then makes the variable optional.
    -  type: This argument specifies what value types are accepted for the variable.